LuminaryOS-Project/LuminaryOS/README.md

 ## Getting Started
 To get started with IntelOS, you will need to have Java installed on your machine.
 You can download the latest version of Java from the Oracle website.

 Once you have Java installed, you can download the IntelOS source code from the GitHub repository.
-You can then build the project using maven
+You can then build the project using maven or you can use a pre built version

 ## Features
 IntelOS provides a number of features, including: